themagicalmammal/howtolinux/README.md

  ```
  #### Tweaks I am using -

-#### 1. Minimise Button
+#### 1. Minimize Button
- Minimise is a important button for gnome.
+ Minimise is an important button for gnome.
 I always wonder why they didn't add it.
-While I think you can live without it if you use Super key a lot but for me minimise button is very useful.
-You can also get the maximize button but its not that usefull because double clicking the titlebar does the job.<br /> <br />
+While I think you can live without it if you use the Super key a lot but for me, the minimize button is very useful.
+You can also get the maximize button but it's not that useful because double-clicking the title bar does the job.<br /> <br />
  ![gnome-minimise](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/gnome-minimise.png)<br>
 #### 2. Battery Percentage
- This option is also a pretty useful option but only for a lappy.<br>
+ This option is also pretty useful but only for a lappy.<br>
 #### 3. Optimising Font
  I use custom resolution on my pc so fonts seem small to me so it make it better I use 1.11x font with antialiasing to subpixel.<br /> <br />
  ![custom-font-size](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/custom-font-size.png)<br>